-Anyone who has been to the Great Wall of China is amazed at how the wall will stretch for as far as you can see.
+Anyone who has been to the Great Wall of China is amazed at how the wall stretches for as far as you can see.
 It is truly an amazing architectural and construction feat.

 Over 2,000 Years to Build the Great Wall of China

-The Great Wall of China took over 2,000 years; construction took place from 770 BC to 1633 AD.
+The Great Wall of China took over 2,000 years; construction occurred from 770 BC to 1633 AD.
 The construction of the Great Wall took over 22 centuries to build.
-Millions of Chinese workers worked on the construction of the Great Wall; it is impossible to know how many Chinese workers died during the wall’s construction.
+Millions of Chinese workers worked on the construction of the Great Wall; it is impossible to know how many Chinese workers died during the construction.